Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

 ## 2: Import haskell files into the project

 ### Now it is time to import my files into the project.
 It is good practice to have at least two main folders; an app directory for executable files and an src directory for the onchain and utility files.

-First we will do the executable files and create a directory called app:
+### My project has two executable files, a utilty file, and an onchain haskell file.
+First we will add the executable (main :: io()) files and create a directory called app:

 ![Screenshot 2022-03-30 at 14-19-44 Totes5706_cardano-alonzo-nft-creator A bash script that will make real NFTs using a Haskell_Plutus on-chain validator on the Cardano Blockchain](https://user-images.githubusercontent.com/59018247/160904254-72c483e9-9821-404c-b71b-94bd7cd8c44c.png)